ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/KnapSack DP/README.md

 My personal notes:
 ```
-If I forget . just solve 2 or 3 problem for the link
+If I forget . just solve 2 or 3 problem from the link
 ```